ayadewantis/Data-Analysis-Portfolio/README.md

 # Portfolio Project

-In this section, I will showcase data analytics projects, briefly outlining the technology stack used to solve each case.
+The projects in this portfolio are case studies where I apply data analytics techniques to extract insights, solve business problems, and develop data-driven recommendations.

 ### **Sales Performance and Customer Segmentation Analysis**